JamesPHoughton/Dissertation/source/Formalizing_Social_Movement_Theory/McCarthy_Zald_1977/Formalizing_McCarthy_Zald_1977.md

 may be elastic, and its elasticity is likely to be heavily dependent upon SMO advertising." pg 1229.
 But, the supply side is not really a supply of purchased products in the same way that other products may be.
 If 'Target Goals' are products, then the supply is not constrained.
 It is more like a market for selling software, or music, than a commodity market.
 - Alternately, if the solidary incentives and access to SMO leadership are considered to be the product, then there *is* a constraint on supply.
+- What would happen if a constituent switched to another SM/SMI?
+Would they no longer be adherents of the SM?
+- perceptions of product quality are ambiguous.
+Is the product just the target goal, or the presentation of the methods?
+- If a social movement is around a certain set of goals - then how can the theory also claim that the goals can be expanded by SMOs?
+How can the beneficiary constituency change for each SMO without changing for the SM as a whole?
+- There is a fundamental tension between specialization and inclusivity. if

 ## New observable implications
 - in cases where the beneficiary population has strong financial resources, they may be relatively more able to mobilize legitimacy resources to achieve policy objectives.
 This may be one reason why gay marriage happened so much more quickly than interracial marriage.